adarshd5099/wifi_phishing/README.md

 /ESP32-Captive-Portal
 │── ESP32_CaptivePortal.ino      # Main Arduino sketch
 │── data/
-│    ├── iitjlogo.png            # Logo displayed on the portal
+│    ├── logo.png            # Logo displayed on the portal
 │    └── log.txt                 # Saved credentials
 │── README.md

 🚀 How It Works

-    The ESP32 creates a Wi-Fi hotspot named IIT_JAMMÚ (no password by default).
+    The ESP32 creates a Wi-Fi hotspot named ABC_Admin (no password by default).

     The DNS server redirects all requests to the ESP32’s IP address.